+With Air Serbia’s schedule for next summer, the airline is finalizing putting a second Airbus A330 into service.
 Air Serbia has already recently switched up its Airbus A330 fleet:

 - In 2016, Air Serbia got its first Airbus A330-200, which was a former Jet Airways plane; this was acquired as part of Etihad’s ownership stake in Air Serbia, since Etihad also had a stake in Jet Airways